An Introduction to Hermeticism

 For most of us, it is unclear what actually Hermeticism is, and has been often misrepresented and sometimes viewed with a degree of suspicion, reserve or perhaps even fear.
 This perception was certainly reasserted in the past due to remaining recondite to the general population.

-For perhaps the first time since the renaissance period, knowledge of the arcane mysteries now unveiled and readily available for those who wish to seek them.
+For perhaps the first time since the Renaissance period, knowledge of the arcane mysteries now unveiled and readily available for those who wish to seek them.
 Interestingly, we can see a re-emergence of the occult sciences coming to the forefront of our consciousness again.
-Be it through movies and books entering into mainstream culture and popularised by such examples, including the best-selling Harry Potter books, and Lord of the Rings trilogy.
+Be it through movies and books entering into mainstream culture and popularised by such examples, including the best-selling Harry Potter novels, and Lord of the Rings trilogy.

 Previously, if an individual wished to join a mystery school, the only way this could occur was by invitation from one of its members.
 The neophyte, once accepted into the secret order became a student.
 Often a ritual would take place where the new student would be sworn to secrecy by an oath, never to share such knowledge outside of the fraternity.
 To break such a silence, a misgiving that he would pay for with his life.
 The gravity of making such a mistake ensured the knowledge was never released into the public domain.
 Much has changed since those times.